Laws and Policies

-Throughout the various reauthorizations of IDEA, the definition has remained constant as “any item, piece of equipment, or product system, whether acquired commercially off the shelf, modified, or customized, that is used to increase, maintain, or improve the functional capabilities of a child with a disability.”
-However, when the Individuals with Disability Education Improvement Act was released in 2004, an exception was added for the “term does not include a medical device that is surgically implanted or the replacement of such device” (Sec.
-602[A]; 34 CFR §.300.5).
+Throughout the various reauthorizations of the IDEA, the definition has remained constant as “any item, piece of equipment, or product system, whether acquired commercially off the shelf, modified, or customized, that is used to increase, maintain, or improve the functional capabilities of a child with a disability.”
+However, when the IDEA was released in 2004, an exception was added for the “term does not include a medical device that is surgically implanted or the replacement of such device” (Section 602[A]; 34 CFR Section .300.5).
 For example, cochlear implants would fall under this exception.

-AT devices range on a continuum from simple low-technology (e.g., highlighters, pencil grips, straws or Velcro) through mid-technology (e.g., switch-operated toys, tape recorders, and calculators) to the most sophisticated and cutting-edge high-tech tools (e.g., computers or motorized wheelchairs).
-Under IDEA AT includes both assistive technology devices and assistive technology services and is applicable for (or to) infants, toddlers, preschool, and school-age students with identified disabilities.
+AT devices range on a continuum from simple low-tech tools (e.g., highlighters, pencil grips, straws, or Velcro) through mid-tech tools (e.g., switch-operated toys, tape recorders, and calculators) to the most sophisticated and cutting-edge, high-tech tools (e.g., computers or motorized wheelchairs).
+Under the IDEA, AT includes both assistive technology devices and assistive technology services and is applicable for (or to) infants, toddlers, preschool, and school-age students with identified disabilities.

 An assistive technology service means any service that directly assists a child with a disability in the selection, acquisition, or use of an AT device.
-Under Section 34 CFR §300.6, the term includes:
+Under Section 34 CFR Section 300.6, the term includes:

 - the evaluation of the needs of a child with a disability, including a functional evaluation of the child in the child’s customary environment;

 - purchasing, leasing, or otherwise providing for the acquisition of AT devices by children with disabilities;